lucas12avl/AI_clothing_labeling/README.md

 # AI Clothing Labeling
 ![cloth labeling: example of use](./project%20images/labeling_example.gif) For this example in the file `my_labeling.py` we have added new cases such as showing 8 images of each category.
 We have also added to show the pink and black dresses
+As you can see in the gif, twe have an accuracy of 90.5%

 ## Introduction